 Buko is the Tagalog word for young coconut.
-I’ve lived in the Philippines most of my life and I never thought of buko as street food, but I guess you can say it is.
+I’ve lived in the Philippines most of my life and I never thought of buko as a type of Filipino street food, but I guess you can say it is.
 Aside from being used in Filipino cooking, fresh buko sold in wooden pushcarts is a common sight in the Philippines, even in big cities like Manila.

 I didn’t know this growing up but buko juice is said to be very good for you as well.
 Apart from being an excellent way to stay hydrated, it’s also known to prevent kidney stones, reduce sugar levels, regulate blood pressure, and improve digestion.

-This is an interesting street food dish, even for Filipinos.
+This is an interesting Filipino street food dish, even for locals.
 Bulaklak refers to pork chitterlings or mesentary.
 It refers to the folds of tissue that attach the small intestines to the back of the abdominal wall.

 Like in many Spanish-speaking countries, empanada is popular in the Philippines.
 Fillings vary greatly but Filipino empanadas often contain ground meat (beef, pork, or chicken), potatoes, onions, carrots, peas, and raisins wrapped in dough that’s either baked or fried.